 Why, hello there.
-Do you plan to subscribe to Unicorn Free?
+Do you plan to subscribe to my RSS feed?
 If so, you might be the one that tips me over the ginormously important 2,000 subscriber mark.

 I’m so excited to crest that magical number.
 Soon I will be awash in riches and cabana boys!